rails-lambda/crypteia/README.md

 #### Troubleshooting

-Crypteia has very verbose logging which enabled by creating an environment variable:
+Crypteia has very verbose logging which is enabled via the `CRYPTEIA_DEBUG` environment variable:

 ```ruby
 CRYPTEIA_DEBUG: true